CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 12.1.4.sec=Any transaction in which the Manager derives improper personal benefit.

-12.1.=[02/Bit/Sec_04]
+12.1.=[02/Bit/Ssec_04]

 12.2.Ti=Limitation of Liability

-12.2.sec={12.2.1.Sen} {12.3.2.Sen} {13.3.3.Sen} {13.3.4.Sen} {13.3.5.Sen}
+12.2.sec={12.2.1.Sen} {12.2.2.Sen}

-No Manager of the Company is liable to the Company or to the Members for monetary damages resulting from the Manager’s conduct as a Manager except to the extent that (a) the Act, as it now exists or may be amended in the future, prohibits the elimination or limitation of liability of managers of limited liability companies or (b) the Manager’s conduct was not in good faith and involved gross negligence, intentional misconduct or a knowing violation of law.
-No repeal or amendment of this section or of the Act will adversely affect any right or protection of a Manager for actions or omissions prior to the repeal or amendment.
+12.2.1.Sen=No Manager of the Company is liable to the Company or to the Members for monetary damages resulting from the Manager’s conduct as a Manager except to the extent that (a) the Act, as it now exists or may be amended in the future, prohibits the elimination or limitation of liability of managers of limited liability companies or (b) the Manager’s conduct was not in good faith and involved gross negligence, intentional misconduct or a knowing violation of law.

+12.2.2.Sen=No repeal or amendment of this section or of the Act will adversely affect any right or protection of a Manager for actions or omissions prior to the repeal or amendment.

 12.=[02/Bit/Sec_02]

-13.Ti=MISCELLANEOUS PROVISIONS
+13.Ti=Miscellaneous Provisions

 13.1.Ti=Amendment